Crantock: History and antiquities

+The Gannel Estuary, Cornwall: Archaeological and Historical Assessment, published by the Cornwall Archaeological Unit concluded that human activity around the Gannel could be dated to the Mesolithic period.
+The earliest development in the area is Treringey Round, a roughly-rectangular area enclosed by bank 1 metre high and an outer ditch 1.3 metres deep.
+It is of unknown pre-historic date.
+Treringey Round is located at the end of an ancient route at the head of the (then) navigable Gannel estuary.

-The older part of the village is situated around its church which is dedicated to St Carantoc, founder of the village.
+The older part of Crantock village is situated around its church which is dedicated to St Carantoc, founder of the village.
 At one time the parish was known as Langurroc which translates as – The Dwelling of Monks.
 There is a Langurroc Road in the village.
 Langurroc was infamously (among locals) covered up in a sandstorm and may well lie beneath the sand dunes which back Crantock Beach.

 St Carantoc's Church was founded in Norman times and was originally cruciform, but was reconstructed in the 14th and 15th centuries: restoration was carried out during the period 1899–1902 by E. H. Sedding, who died in 1921 and is buried in the churchyard.
 The font is Norman and the rood screen is much restored.
 The church was collegiate from ca. 1236 to the Reformation.

-Treringey Round near Treninnick is an ancient Iron Age settlement.

 Village hall and annual events

 The local village hall has recently undergone a transformation, with money from the National Lottery, the awarding of which was featured on ITV's Westcountry Live television programme.
 The playing field on which the hall is situated was also given a new lease of life and now includes a basketball hoop, climbing facilities, and cricket and football pitches.

 The village hall is now three times larger than it was and was the centrepiece of 2007's annual "Jazz in the Park".
 The village also hosts a street fair known as the "Crantock Summer Fiesta" which has a coconut shy, tombola, raffle and many other stalls.

 In 2006, the village held its second annual "big bale push" involving locals pushing tightly packed straw cylinders around the roads of the village, which are closed for the event.
-Crantock now holds the Guinness record for bale pushing.The first event raised over £800 and in the ensuing years the total has grown to over £50,000 which has been donated to key charities close to the heart of the local community.
+The first event raised over £800 and in the ensuing years the total has grown to over £50,000 which has been donated to key charities close to the heart of the local community.